Voter Protection Hotline

 If the voter wants to have a non-family member pick up the ballot or drop it off, they must name this person on the request.
-Ballots cast in this way must be witnessed by either a notary public, a municipal clerk, a clerk of courts, or 2 other witnesses.
+Ballots cast in this way must be witnessed by either a notary public, a municipal clerk, a clerk of courts, or two other individuals.

 Is there a Deadline to Request an Absentee Ballot?

-For the July 14 primary only, the deadline to request an absentee ballot has been changed to Election Day.
-Currently, for November, the deadline to request an absentee ballot remains the Thursday before the election.
+The deadline to request an absentee ballot is October 29, the Thursday before Election Day.
 (If you need to request one after that deadline, see “What If I Need an Absentee Ballot After the Deadline?” above.)